7 Tips to Keep Your Makeup Organized and Clutter-FreeSeptember 17, 2021

-Storage Tip #3: Save Space With Stackable Containers
+3. Save Space With Stackable Containers

 Each product category should get its own compartment, so you’ll want to opt for trays and boxes that fit together and stack easily.
 Bonus points if those containers are clear because it will make finding products from your favorite brands so much easier.
 You can find clear plastic organizers that fit the bill at any home improvement or beauty supply store.
 If you prefer the look of wood or lacquered plastic containers, label your trays and dividers so you know exactly what is inside each.
 We’re partial to these acrylic drawers, which come in multiple sizes to accommodate your tiniest lipsticks and your full-size foundations.

-Storage Tip #4: Separate Out What You Use Regularly
+4. Separate Out What You Use Regularly

 Store your containers in order of what gets the most use.
 If you don’t wear eyeshadow on a daily basis, don’t stack that tray on top.
 Pull out the products you use every day and make the top tray your “everyday cosmetics” bin.
 This way, your foundation, concealer, mascara — or whatever your essentials may be — will be easily accessible.
-Do the same with the makeup brushes you use regularly, too.
+Do the same with the makeup brushes you use daily, too.

-Storage Tip #5: Store It So You Can See It
+5. Store It So You Can See It

-Storage Tip #6: Organize Your Makeup Brushes
+6. Organize Your Makeup Brushes

-Storage Tip #7: Clean Out Often
+7. Clean Out Often

 Every six months or so, go through and clean out expired products and makeup you haven’t used since your last organizing spree.
 To keep your Marie Kondo-worthy collection in top shape, go through your trays and move any misplaced products back into their rightful home at least once a month.